 At one time, the exchange of roster information was the single largest inhibitor of scaled conferences within T.124.
 Because of the features added to GCC to support scalable conferences, including Node Categories, the GCC-Conventional-Broadcast-Channel, and the GCC-Counted-Broadcast-Channel, the protocol associated with the exchange of Conference and Application Rosters underwent some dramatic changes.
-To ensure that backward compatibility is maintained with older protocol nodes, it is necessary to describe both the Original Roster Protocol and the Scalable Roster Protocol and the Scalable Roster Protocol and the Scalable Roster Protocol and the Original Roster Protocol to guarantee backward compatibility.
-Note that the description of the Original Roster Protocol necessary to support legacy nodes.
-All the information describing the Scalable Roster Protocol is contained in the subclause following the description of the Original Roster Protocol (see 8.3.3).
+To ensure that backward compatibility is maintained with older protocol nodes, it is necessary to describe both the Original Roster Protocol and the Scalable Roster Protocol in separate sections.
+It is important that all T.124 nodes support both the Original Roster Protocol and the Scalable Roster Protocol and the Scalable Roster Protocol nodes and the Original Roster Protocol is contained in the subclause following the description of the Original Roster Protocol is contained in the subclause following the description of the Original Roster Protocol (see 8.3.3).